Barbara Morgan

 Barbara Radding Morgan (born November 28, 1951) is an American teacher and a former NASA astronaut.
-She participated in the Teacher in Space program as backup to Christa McAuliffe for the 1986 ill-fated STS-51-L mission of the Space Shuttle Challenger.
-She then trained as a mission specialist, and flew on STS-118 in August 2007.
-She is the first teacher to have been to space.
+She participated in the Teacher in Space Project as backup to Christa McAuliffe for the 1986 ill-fated STS-51-L mission of the Space Shuttle Challenger.
+In 1998, eight years after the Teacher in Space Project had ended, she was selected by NASA as an astronaut candidate, training as a mission specialist; astronaut Morgan flew on STS-118 in August 2007.
+As such, she became the first teacher (by original career) to go into space.

 Early life and education

 Morgan was born to Dr. and Mrs. Jerry Radding in 1951 and raised in Fresno, California, where she attended Herbert Hoover High School.
 Following graduation in 1969, she was accepted to Stanford University in Palo Alto, California, where she graduated with distinction in 1973 with a B.A. in Human Biology.
 She obtained her teaching credential from Notre Dame de Namur University in nearby Belmont in 1974.